paymentsds/docs/docs/php/configuration.md

 sidebar_label: Configuration
 ---

-To configure the PHP SDK you need to:
+To configure the PHP SDK you need:

 ```